How to Hire Freelance Writers that Magnify Your Inbound Marketing Results

 Up next, we’ll discuss how to test out your freelance writer(s) for the first time, and how to build a relationship to successfully power your inbound marketing.

-TESTING THE WATERS WHEN HIRING FREELANCE WRITERS + BUILDING THE RELATIONSHIP
+TESTING THE WATERS WHEN YOU HIRE FREELANCE WRITERS + BUILDING THE RELATIONSHIP

 - Have a deep understanding of your brand positioning and grow with your brand over time